Vladimír Godár

 Vladimír Godár – a composer for our time

 In a world full of noise and acceleration, Godár's music invites stillness and reflection.
 His musical language is melancholic, spiritual, and rooted in Central European culture.
-Godár (1956), both composer and musicologist, gained international recognition with his vocal cycle Mater and is often compared to Arvo Pärt and Henryk Górecki — not in style, but in spiritual expressiveness.
+Godár (1956), both a composer and a musicologist, gained international recognition with his vocal cycle Mater and is often compared to Arvo Pärt and Henryk Górecki — not in style, but in spiritual expressiveness.

 Matangi brings his music to Dutch stages "because Godár's work reminds us of the power of silence and beauty."